(No ratings)

 Neuro-Neur $32 |

-Dr. Samuel McClugage is a specialist in neurosurgery.
-Clinical interests for Dr. McClugage include cavernous malformations, brain aneurysm, and neurosurgery.
-He studied medicine at the University of Alabama at Birmingham School of Medicine.
-Dr. McClugage trained at a hospital affiliated with the University of Alabama for his residency.
-He is affiliated with Texas Children's and Baylor College of Medicine.
+Dr. Samuel McClugage works as a pediatric surgery and neurosurgery.
+These areas are among Dr. McClugage's clinical interests: cavernous malformations, brain aneurysm, and neurosurgery.
+He graduated from the University of Alabama at Birmingham School of Medicine and then he performed his residency at a hospital affiliated with the University of Alabama.
+He has received the following distinction: Texas Rising Stars.
+Dr. McClugage's hospital/clinic affiliations include Texas Children's and Baylor College of Medicine.